shaivimalik/covid_illegitimate_features/markdowns/Reproducing_Original_Result.md

 ## Introduction

-In this notebook, we will reproduce the results published in **Identification of COVID-19 samples from chest X-Ray images using deep learning: A comparison of transfer learning approaches**.
+In this notebook, we will reproduce the results published in **Identification of COVID-19 samples from chest X-Ray images using deep learning: A comparison of transfer learning approaches** [1].
 This study aims to recognize the chest X-ray images of COVID-19 cases from normal and pneumonia cases.
 COVID-19, a highly contagious disease caused by the SARS-CoV-2 coronavirus, is confirmed through RT-PCR testing.
 When RT-PCR testing is unavailable or cost-prohibitive, chest X-ray image diagnosis emerges as an alternative.
 Chest X-ray image diagnosis of COVID-19 can play a crucial role in early screening and potentially preventing COVID-19-related deaths.
 Several studies have employed Convolutional Neural Networks (CNNs) to distinguish COVID-19 chest X-ray images from those of other conditions, offering a promising approach for rapid and accessible diagnosis.

 :::